OtherCorbit/BuildItParallel/README.md

 and efficiency while working on the BuildTheEarth project.

 > [!WARNING]
-> Mod currently does not work very well with CubicChunks (I'm working on it), and does not work at all with ReplayMod
+> Mod currently does not work very well with CubicChunks (I'm working on it), and does not work at all with ReplayMod.

 ## Features
 ### Version 1.0.1.0